-A few months ago, a client contacted me to ask for some advice about their website.
-They had been paying Yell Business £26,400 + Vat per year for their SEO service without any noticeable improvement to their visibility on Google.
+In December 2018, an SEO training client contacted me to ask for some advice about their website.
+They had been paying Yell Business £26,400 + Vat per year for their SEO service without any noticeable improvement to their site’s visibility on Google.
 They asked me to evaluate Yell’s work and advise on whether they should continue paying for the service.

-In my opinion, Yell’s SEO service was not only unlikely to help their website rank higher on Google, but more likely to cause their site to be penalised by Google.
+In my opinion, Yell’s SEO service was not only unlikely to help their website rank higher but far more likely to cause their site to be penalised by Google.

 What is Yell?

 Remember those yellow business directories that used to land with a thump on your doormat?

 In the days before Google became the go-to method of finding a “Plumber in Doncaster”, the Yellow Pages had something of a monopoly in small business marketing.
 However, the company was slow to respond to the digital age and, in 2010, after running up debts of £4.2bn, the company rebranded as Yell.com and stopped printing their paper directories.